 You really need to love your future self like you would love your firstborn child.
 I don’t care how selfish it might sound.
 I just know this is the only way you can consistently show up for your dreams and goals.

 Let’s go over your homework one more time, so it is clear.
-Pick one activity for your future self from the place of love and care.
+Pick one activity for your future self from a place of love and care.
 It should be serving YOU, not somebody else.
 Imagine you are a loving mother.
 What would you schedule for your child?

-When it’s time to do the scheduled activity, expect the resistance.
+When it’s time to do the scheduled activity, expect resistance.
 Talk to it.
 Say “Hello, dear, I’ve been waiting for you.”
 Then choose the thoughts that serve you.
 Be grateful to the past version of you who put this on your calendar.
 And don’t screw your future self over.

 If you need help implementing it in your life, let’s work together!